-B. Step 2: Pre-application workshop with Planning Board.
+b.
+Step 2: Pre-application meeting workshop with Planning Board.

-Following the pre-application conference with the Town Planner and the Code Enforcement Officer, the applicant shall meet with the Planning Board in a workshop setting to review the physical attributes and natural resources of the parcel to be developed and to discuss the subdivision type that would be best suited to the physical characteristics of the parcel being developed.
+Following the pre-application conference with the Town Planner and the Code Enforcement Officer, the applicant shall meet with appear before the Planning Board in a workshop setting to review the physical attributes and natural resources of the parcel to be developed and to discuss the subdivision type that would be best suited to the physical characteristics of the parcel being developed.
 The Town's Lands and Conservation Commission will be invited to attend the workshop.

-C. Zoning District Subdivision Options:
+c.
+Zoning District Subdivision Options:

-- (1) If the proposed subdivision will be located in the Rural Residential 1 (RR 1) or Rural Residential 2 (RR 2) zoning district, the applicant may propose either a conservation subdivision or a Traditional subdivision. - (2) If the proposed development is located in any zoning district other than the Rural Residential 1 (RR1) or Rural Residential 2 (RR 2), the applicant may propose either a Clustered or Traditional subdivision.
+- .1 If the proposed subdivision will be located in the Rural Residential 1 (RR 1) or Rural Residential 2 (RR 2) zoning district, the applicant may propose either a Conservation subdivision or a Traditional subdivision. - .2 If the proposed development is located in any zoning district other than the Rural Residential 1 (RR1) or Rural Residential 2 (RR 2), the applicant may propose either a Clustered or Traditional subdivision.

-D. Application Fees, Consulting Fees and Application Forms.
+d.
+Application Fees, Consulting Fees and Application Forms.

-- (1) The subdivision review fee schedule is established by order of the Town Council. - Outside consulting fees shall be charged in accordance with Chapter 315, Zoning, § 315-81. - (3) Appendix A should be completed for a proposed (major or minor) Conservation subdivision. - (4) Appendix B should be completed for a proposed Minor Traditional or Clustered subdivision. - (5) Appendix C should be completed for a proposed Major Traditional or Clustered subdivision.
+- .1 The subdivision review fee schedule is established by order of the Town Council. - Outside consulting fees shall be charged in accordance with Chapter 315, Zoning, § 315-81. - .3 Appendix A should be completed for a proposed (major or minor) Conservation Subdivision. - .4 Appendix B should be completed for a proposed Minor Traditional or Clustered subdivision. - .5 Appendix C should be completed for a proposed Major Traditional or Clustered subdivision.

-§ 250-13 Procedure for subdivisions in the RR 1 or RR2 Zoning Districts.
+§ 250-7 Procedure for subdivisions in the RR 1 or RR2 Zoning Districts.

-- A. If the proposed subdivision will be located in the Rural Residential 1 (RR 1) or Rural Residential 2 (RR 2) zoning district, the applicant may propose either a conservation subdivision or a traditional subdivision. - B. The conservation subdivision is the preferred option and a proposed conservation subdivision plan must be submitted by the applicant.
-The applicant may propose as an alternative, a traditional subdivision in which case a proposed traditional subdivision plan may also be submitted.

-- C. All plans shall show the natural features of the property, such as topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields, wooded areas, etc. The Board shall then determine which type of subdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of open space to be maintained, if applicable.
-The plan shall also depict how the road(s), lots and stormwater management system, and open space (if any) would be laid out in each option. - D. The Planning Board will notify abutters within 500 feet of the proposed subdivision of the meeting date, location and time.
-The Planning Board will hold a public hearing to solicit public comments on the proposed plan options after which the Board will make a determination on which plan should be selected for development. - E. The applicant shall be given a decision at the meeting as to what type of development is most appropriate or be told what additional information is necessary for the Board to make a decision.
-The Board shall specify in writing its decision within 10 days of the meeting. - F. The type of subdivision development approved by the Board shall not be changed unless the Board finds that unforeseen circumstances require the decision to be altered. - G. The consideration of the pre-application plan shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302.
+- .1 If the proposed subdivision will be located in the Rural Residential 1 (RR 1) or Rural Residential 2 (RR 2) zoning district, the applicant may propose either a Conservation subdivision or a Traditional subdivision. - .2 The Conservation subdivision is the preferred option for the Town of Cumberland and a proposed conservation subdivision plan must be submitted by the applicant.
+The applicant may propose as an alternative, a Traditional subdivision in which case a proposed traditional subdivision plan may also be submitted. - All plans shall show the natural features of the property, such as topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields, wooded areas, etc. The Board shall then determine which type of subdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of open space to be maintained, if applicable.
+The plan shall also depict how the road(s), lots and stormwater management system, and open space (if any) would be laid out in each option. - .4 The Planning Board will notify abutters within 500 feet of the proposed subdivision of the meeting date, location and time.
+The Planning Board will hold a public hearing to solicit public comments on the proposed plan options after which the Board will make a determination on which plan should be selected for development. - .5 The applicant shall be given a decision at the meeting as to what type of development is most appropriate or be told what additional information is necessary for the Board to make a decision.
+The Board shall specify in writing its decision within 10 days of the meeting. - .6 The type of subdivision development approved by the Board shall not be changed unless the Board finds that unforeseen circumstances require the decision to be altered. - .7 The consideration of the pre-application plan shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302.